FAQs

 How to configure automatic WebP conversion

-WP-Optimize is now able to automatically convert JPG and PNG images to the WebP format when compressing the image.
+WP-Optimize now offers automatic conversion of JPG and PNG images to the WebP format during image compression.

 FAQ for “No WebP conversion tools are available on your web server”, in case you get this error.